doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 current limitations to our users.
 Much like every other piece of software Doctrine2 is not perfect and far from feature complete.
-This section should give you an overview of current limitations of Doctrine 2 as well as critical known issues that you should know about.
+This section should give you an overview of current limitations of Doctrine ORM as well as critical known issues that you should know about.

 Current Limitations